Enrol, defer, withdraw or transfer

 If you intermit after census date you will be liable for the full amount of your fees, including the student services and amenities fee.
 International fee-paying students may be liable for a retention fee if they discontinue.
 Students will also incur an academic penalty, which will appear on your transcript.

 Withdrawing from a course of study (discontinuing) is a serious matter.
 We recommend you discuss your decision with a student counsellor, faculty course adviser and/or a careers counsellor who will be able to advise on alternative study or career options.
+International students who want to withdraw should visit the international discontinuation compliance page.

 If you are thinking about discontinuing for financial or personal reasons, we recommend that you seek counselling and financial advice - you may be eligible for financial assistance or special consideration, which may enable you to continue studying.